 "What's wrong with just calling me 'Edward'?"

 "That's no good.
-Anyone can call you Edward.
 I want something only I can call you.
 How about True Blue?
 Blue…nah, that's a cartoon dog.
-Plus, you never wear anything but grey," he muses.
+Plus, you never wear anything but gray."

-"Whatever, dude," I chuckle, attacking my chef salad while Emmett swallows around his triple-decker deli sandwich.
+"Whatever, dude."
+I attack my chef salad while Emmett swallows around his triple-decker deli sandwich.
 He has the appetite of three healthy horses, but not an ounce of fat sticks around to tell the story.

-I try not to whimper imagining being nailed by the starring loosehead prop on the Potomac Athletic Club Rugby Team, now that he's spent the first half of our lunch explaining to me exactly what that is.
+I try not to whimper, imagining being nailed by the starring loosehead prop on the Potomac Athletic Club Rugby Team—now that he's spent the first half of our lunch explaining exactly what that is.
 My head is spinning with scrumfuls of grunty, beefy, sweaty athletes piling up on top of each other for no apparent reason.
-My mental notepad fills with terms to Google later tonight, and if I'm very lucky, I might even find some video.
+My mental notepad fills with terms to Google later tonight.
+If I'm very lucky, I might even find some video.

 "Got what?"
 I flick the corned beef projectile off my cheek, but he doesn't even notice in all the excitement.

 Steady, a euphemism for boring.
 I guess I should be grateful he didn't settle on Bo.